mia-platform/documentation/docs/microfrontend-composer/external-components/overview.md

 sidebar_position: 10
 ---

-The Configurator layout/advanced sections provide tools to visualize [composable pages](/microfrontend-composer/composer/20_compose_pages.md) which are made of webcomponents.
-For instance, the Configurator [main layout](/microfrontend-composer/composer/10_structure.md#layout) is a web page build with webcomponents.
+The Configurator layout/advanced sections provide tools to visualize [composable pages](/microfrontend-composer/composer/20_compose_pages.md) which are made of Web Components.
+For instance, the Configurator [main layout](/microfrontend-composer/composer/10_structure.md#layout) is a web page build with Web Components.

 Components usually are provided by JavaScript libraries like: